corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 The following requirements have been gathered from various internal discussions within R3 and from `groups.io` [mailing lists](https://groups.io/g/corda-dev/message/190?p=,,,20,0,0,0::relevance,,updates+distribution,20,2,0,22686107):

 * Notification of new CorDapp version availability
-* Revocation of a specific CorDapp version due to a critical bug or vulnerability
+* Revocation of a specific CorDapp version
-* Download of a specific version of CorDapp
+* Download of a specific CorDapp version
 * BNO should be aware of what version of the CorDapp each BN member is running
 * A node should be able to subscribe to a repository channel and be aware of it's synchronicity
 * CorDapp may refuse to work if out of Sync
 * Release channels
 * Should be integratable into CI/CD pipelines
-* Should support update descriptions
+* Should support upgrade descriptions
-* Should support update importance.
-The critical updates might require notification to be sent to the operator.

 ### Non-goals:

-* CDS will not provide functionality for automatic update installation.
-Node administrator will still have to stop-update-restart their nodes manually.
+* CDS will not provide functionality for automatic updates installation.
+Node administrator will still have to stop-upgrade-restart their nodes manually.
 * CDS is not intended to be used to update the platform itself.
-* How to design a CorDapp to support upgrades is out of scope of this design document.
-Information about flow versioning, states evolution and contract constraints can be found on [Corda Docs](https://docs.corda.net)
+* How to design a CorDapp that supports upgrades is out of scope of this design document.
+Information about flow versioning, states evolution and contract constraints can be found on the [Corda Docs](https://docs.corda.net)

 ### Target solution

 #### General CorDapp distribution mechanism

 The proposal is to distribute CorDapps via standard Maven repository mechanism.
 This would allow BNOs to benefit from the existing rich Maven infrastructure.
 CorDapp distribution will be performed on per Business Network basis.
-BNOs will need to host a Maven repo as a part of their infrastructure.
-This is not envisaged to become a bottleneck: a lot of open source repositories are available on the market and usually corporates already have Maven repositories running as a part of their software stack, so they are expected to be familiar with the process.
+BNOs will need to host a Maven repo as a part of their infrastructures.
+This is not envisaged to become a bottleneck: a lot of open source repositories are available there on the market and usually corporates already have Maven repositories running as a part of their software stack anyway, so they are expected to be familiar with the process.

 [Maven Resolver](https://wiki.eclipse.org/Aether) will be used on the client side as a library for programmatic dependency resolution.
 Maven Resolver supports pluggable transports and is shipped with `HTTP(s)` transport available out-of-the-box.
 To ease an integration into the existing enterprise infrastructures, the proposal is to provide a bespoke implementation of *Maven transport over Corda flows*.
 This would allow corporates to deploy CDS on-premises without having to reconfigure firewalls to allow HTTP traffic.

 CDS will support standard Maven Artifact naming notation `<groupId>:<artifactId>[:<extension>[:<classifier>]]:<version>`.
 CDS will utilise Maven classifiers that will allow publishing CorDapps targeting different hardware / software configurations.

-CDS will not initially support a concept of release channels.
+CDS will not initially support a concept of *release channels*.
 Release channels can be simulated by using multiple Maven repositories (a repo per channel).
-Users can sync different remote repositories to different local locations and then manually install a desired version of CorDapp to their node.
+Users can sync different remote repositories to different local locations and then manually install a desired version of CorDapp to their nodes.
+Users will have to have a node-per-environment anyway, so this approach is not envisaged to become a bottleneck.

 Reusing Maven infrastructure will also enable a seamless integration into the existing CI/CD pipelines.

 However, Maven doesn't support some of the required features, such as realtime notifications, revocations, version reporting and some others.
-To address these requirements CDS will be shipped with a CorDapp that will provide the above functionality on top of Maven Resolver.
+To address these requirements CDS will be shipped with a CorDapp that will provide the above-mentioned functionality on top of Maven Resolver.

 CDS will be shipped as 2 components:
-* **CDS library (cds-lib)** - wrapper around Maven Resolver, which will be handling all heavy-lifting, such as artifact resolution and downloading.
+* **CDS library (cds-lib)** - a wrapper around Maven Resolver, that will be handling all heavy-lifting, such as artifact resolution and downloading.
 The library will also include custom transport implementations.
-* **CDS CorDapp (cds-cordapp)**, which will provide scheduling, notification, revocation and reporting functionality on top of the `cds-lib`.
+* **CDS CorDapp (cds-cordapp)** - a CorDapp that will provide scheduling, notification, revocation and reporting functionality on top of the `cds-lib`.

 CDS can be used as a CorDapp or as a standalone library.
 High level architectures are outlined below.